-5.1 Wood dynamics
+Wood dynamics 5.1

-We found that there is a significant difference between the residence location and residence time of LW in spring-fed and runoff-fed streams.
-This difference is demonstrated by the different frequencies of single logs versus logjams in runoff-fed and spring-fed streams as well as the orientation histograms for spring-fed and runoff-fed streams.
+We found that there is a significant difference between wood loading in spring-fed and runoff-fed streams.
+This difference is demonstrated by the different frequencies of single logs versus logjams in runoff-fed and spring-fed streams as well as 285 the orientation histograms for spring-fed and runoff-fed streams.
 The orientation histogram and historical satellite imagery for spring-fed streams indicate immobile wood, while the histogram and historical satellite imagery for runoff-fed streams indicates frequent log mobility.
-While it may be more complicated to interpret orientation data in small streams (Kramer and Wohl, 2016), the historical satellite imagery confirm the conclusion that LW is stable in spring-fed streams and often mobile in runoff-fed streams in this study.
-Even so, wood in larger spring-fed streams is likely more mobile than wood in smaller spring-fed streams since the mean discharge is higher, although mobility in runoff-fed streams appears to be much greater.
-We also note that the standard deviation in wood length generally increases with increasing stream width in spring-fed streams, while standard deviation in wood length in runoff-fed streams is generally comparable with the standard deviation for larger spring-fed streams in the same geographic region in this study, supporting the hypothesis that increased wood mobility increases the standard deviation in wood length.
+While it may be more complicated to interpret orientation data in small streams (Kramer and Wohl, 2016), the historical satellite imagery confirm the conclusion that LWD is stable in spring-fed streams and often mobile in runoff-fed streams in this study.
 The clear differences in wood dynamics suggest a different impact of wood on morphology of spring-fed and runoff-fed streams, in which the impact of single logs may be dominant in the former.

-In particular, we note that the wood dynamics observed in spring-fed streams in this study differ from the logiams that would be typically expected for streams in which wood length is similar to or smaller than channel width (Kramer and Wohl, 2016).
-The preponderance of single logs matches better with the category of small streams, where stream width is less than wood length (Kramer and Wohl, 2016).
-This difference suggests that adding a criterion for hydrograph variability may be useful in classifying streams impacted by LW.
+In particular, we note that the wood dynamics observed in spring-fed streams in this study differ from the logjams that would be typically expected for streams in which wood length is similar to or smaller than channel width (Kramer and Wohl, 2016).

+The preponderance of single logs matches better with the category of small streams, where stream width is less than wood

+295 length (Kramer and Wohl, 2016).
+This difference suggests that adding a criterion for hydrograph variability may be useful in classifying streams by LWD.
 Such a criterion may allow for the classification of spring-fed streams as small due to their low peak discharge relative to the mean.